-- To confirm and complete the socio-demographic data on the midwives - To obtain as wide a possible view of the service in general, and as it had affected them personally. - Identify areas of the service that required improvement. - To identify if, and if so how, they thought the service had helped them develop. - To identify changes in views that had been obtained previously.
+- Confirm and complete the socio-demographic data on the midwives. - Obtain as wide a possible view of the service in general, and as it had affected them personally. - Identify areas of the service that required improvement. - Identify if, and how, they thought the service had helped them develop. - Identify changes in views that had been obtained previously.

-The structure of the questionnaire was informed by the researcher's knowledge of the situation gained through preliminary analysis of the data already collected and so it enabled a testing of the strength of particular issues, for example the perception that working this way had caused the midwives to develop considerably.
+The structure of the questionnaire was informed by the researcher's knowledge of the situation gained through preliminary analysis of the data already collected and so it enabled a testing of the strength of particular issues, for example the perception that working this way had caused the midwives to develop considerably - a theme that had emerged in analysing the interviews.
+A basic format was modified according to whether they were currently employed in caseload practice, on maternity leave, or had left the service.
+This was administered by post with a covering letter.
+Although the letters were sent to named individuals, confidentiality was maintained by the questionnaires being coded.
+This mechanism enabled reminders (two) to be sent where necessary.
+Freepost envelopes addressed for the attention of the named researcher and labelled 'confidential' were included for midwives not currently working in the service.

-The response rate was 19/20 (95%) for current practitioners, one was not returned by an individual who was leaving shortly and had just completed a long 'exit' interview; 3/3 (100%) from those on maternity leave; and 8/12 (67%) from those who had by then left the service.
-Of the four who had left and did not return their questionnaire, one had stayed six months in the service and one left the Trust just as the questionnaire was sent out and had been interviewed again.
+The response rate was 19/20 (95%) for current practitioners, one was not returned by an individual who was leaving and had just completed a long 'exit' interview; 3/3 (100%) from those on maternity leave; and 8/12 (67%) from those who had left the project.
+Of the four who had left and did not return their questionnaire, one had stayed six months in the project and another was leaving the hospital service as the questionnaire was administered and had been interviewed again.
 Thus potentially important data was lost from only two practitioners who had had more than one year's experience with a caseload.

-Focused Participant-observation
+Focused Participant-Observation

 Data were also collected through more formal, defined periods of observation that focused on specific activities at three separate points in the study.
-In the context of the wider participant-observation nature of the study, these episodes of data collection are defined as focused observations.
+In the context of the wider participant-observation nature of the study, these episodes of data collection are defined as focused participant-observations.

-1) Community midwives
+1 Community Midwives

-The first 'set' of observations were undertaken accompanying community midwives on their "visits".
-The aim was to gain an understanding of the way they worked, considering the constraints and advantages of this model for midwives (as opposed to mothers).
-Three sets of observation were undertaken with different midwives, all of whom were 'self-selected', volunteering to take me out; one had an accompanying student midwife.
-The purpose of the study was explained to each midwife prior to the observation, and they were requested to seek the mothers' informed consent for the presence of a researcher before I was introduced, where possible on the preceding day.
-The reality that this was achieved on some visits but not others appeared to reflect individual midwife's attitude regarding authority and control; a degree of sensitivity was required to negotiate a form of consent morally acceptable to the researcher when the midwife being observed appeared to consider another midwife had an automatic right of entry to a mother's presence.
+Three 'sets' of observations were undertaken accompanying community midwives on their 'visits'.
+The aim was to gain an understanding of the way they worked, considering the advantages and constraints of this model for midwives (as opposed to mothers) and obtain their views about caseload practice.
+Each midwife volunteered to take me out; one had an accompanying student midwife.
+The purpose of the study was explained prior to the observation and midwives were requested to seek the mothers' informed consent for the presence of a researcher, where possible on the preceding day.
+The reality that this was achieved on some visits but not others appeared to reflect the individual midwife's attitude regarding authority and control.
+A degree of sensitivity was required to negotiate a form of consent I considered morally acceptable when the midwife observed appeared to consider another midwife had an automatic right of entry to a mother's presence.

 The 'observation' periods lasted from three hours to five hours.
 Discussions about their work that took place in the car were, with the midwives' consent, taped and cotemporanous notes made.
-With mother's consent, notes were made during the visit, which were further expanded as appropriate once the visit was completed.
+With mother's consent, notes were made during the visit and further expanded once the visit was completed.
+Following each observation episode the notes were checked, clarified and subsequently 'married' with the tape transcription.
+Only one midwife accepted the request to read through and validate the notes; no comment was made on the returned set.